pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 893 More About Design Patterns

+Today I study about the strategy pattern I build a basic API  to buy books in a ecommerce app, well it's not finished yet, but tomorrow finish with this app.

 ##### Day 892 Containers

 Things like docker and kubernetes I quite like, they are a bit difficult to learn at first but once you get the hang of them you don't want to stop using them.